Himanshu145505/Virtual-Try-On-Application-using-Flask-Twilio-and-Gradio/README.md

 ![4179993](https://github.com/user-attachments/assets/9057edbb-6d9f-4aba-8bce-1ff120f7b970)
 # Virtual Try-On Prototype with Flask, Twilio, and Hugging Face's Gradio API !

-This repository contains the code for a virtual try-on application built using Flask, Twilio's WhatsApp API, and Gradio's virtual try-on model.
+This repository contains the code for a virtual try-on application built using Flask, Twilio's WhatsApp API, and Gradio's app with IDM-VTON try-on model.
 Users can send images via WhatsApp to Twilio to try on garments virtually, and the results are sent back to them.

 ## Features
 - Receive images of a person and a garment via WhatsApp.